mrbusche/backseatfan.com/_posts/2011-07-15-chris-kluwes-thoughts-if-the-ownersplayers-cant-get-a-deal-done.md

 <div class="entry">
   <p>
     Chris Kluwe is always well spoken and has something thought provoking to say.
-In the case the owners and players can't get a deal done, he has created a video parody based on a scene from the movie &#8220;Downfall&#8221;.
+In the case the owners and players can't get a deal done, he has created a video parody based on a scene from the movie "Downfall".
 If you haven't seen the movie before you should really see it.
 It's great.
   </p>

   <p>